+'''

 Table 2.3: Passing parameters, type checking

+'''

-2.2 Doing it in Perl
+2.2 Object-Oriented Programming with Perl

 Defining classes in Perl is quite easy.
-A class is just a Perl module, and an object is a reference to a variable which "knows" from which class it was instantiated.
-Inside a class, you define constructors, destructors and methods, which are just ordinary subroutines defined in the module.
+A class is just a Perl module, and an object is a reference to a variable that "knows" from which class it was instantiated.
+The class contains constructors, destructors and methods, which are just ordinary subroutines defined in the module.
 Data encapsulation usually forbids direct access to the attributes of an object.
 Instead, methods have to be used to store, read or modify data inside an object.

 As an example, consider another person class.
 The module has a constructor new and two methods name and dob to get or set the name of the person and the date of birth, respectively.
-Probably there are other methods.
-Part of the module is shown in table 2.4.
+Part of the module is shown in Table 2.4.
 The package statement tells Perl that the following code defines a class person.
 The method new can be used to create new person objects.
 It takes as arguments the name of the person and the date of birth: